rafalp/Misago/dev-docs/plugins/hooks/get-post-feed-post-likes-data-hook.md

 #### `likes_url: str`

-URL of the post’s likes list view.
+URL of the post's likes list view.

 #### `like_url: str`